stspronk/ACADOtoolkit-Adaptive-Reference-Trajectory-V1.0/README.md

 # ACADOtoolkit-Adaptive-Reference-Trajectory-V1.0
-A add-on for the ACADO toolkit that enables adaptive reference trajectory functionality
+An add-on for the ACADO toolkit that enables adaptive reference trajectory functionality

 ## Installation Instructions:
 Merge the "controller" and "reference trajectory" folders with their counterparts in the ACADO toolkit installation folder and resolve all conflicts.